Yunfei-J/Interactive-Lab-Hub/Final Project/README.md

 Connected all parts to MiniPi TFT screen with jumpers as following:

-# Archive of all code, design patterns, etc. used in the final design.
-(As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)
+# Archive of all code, design patterns, etc. used in the final design

 # Video of someone using your project
 https://drive.google.com/file/d/1V_nF6uEfMx32FJ5AoiEJPgi34Yzn_owL/view?usp=sharing

-# Reflections on process (What have you learned or wish you knew at the start?)
+# Reflections on process
 More research and thorough initial planning:
 Screen for display
 Eyespi couldn’t function